hitoshi-watase/sercrod/docs/reference/directives/api.md

 - `isFile` is detected from the element type.
 - The element gets a `change` listener.
 - On `change`:
-  - Nablla collects all chosen files into a `FormData` instance.
+  - Sercrod collects all chosen files into a `FormData` instance.
   - The form field name is:
     - `name` attribute value if present, otherwise
     - `"files[]"`.